InezPereira/academic-kickstart/content/post/dcm-mat/index.md

 +++
-title = "Analyzing the DCM.mat object"
-subtitle = ""
+title = "DCM struct cheat sheet" subtitle = ""

 # Add a summary to display on homepage (optional).